12 pm CDT

 This session explores the groundbreaking work of Peter B. Erickson, an early white accomplice in what has come to be known as “ShakeRace,” the study of Shakespeare and race.
 Featuring Peter Erickson in dialogue with graduate student Brandy C. Williams.

 To register for this event, please complete this online registration form.

 *Co-sponsored by the D’Arcy McNickle Center for Native American and Indigenous Studies*

 This conversation between Professor Scott Manning Stevens (Akwesasne Mohawk) and Dr. Blaire Topash-Caldwell (Pokégnek Bodéwadmik) examines the relationship between Indigeneity, archives, and historical scholarship—including the formative role that Stevens has played in centering Indigenous communities in museum and archival studies.

 These conversations will be free and open to the public, but registration in advance will be required.
 Space for these programs may be limited.
-To register for the first session, “Things of Darkness: Economies of Race and Gender in Early Modern England at 25” on November 13, 2020, please complete this online registration form.
+To register for the second session, “Accomplices and Allies in Premodern Critical Race Studies” on February 26, 2021, please complete this online registration form.